Beleaguered: Apple Bottoms Out, 1996-98

 On July 26, 1997, Mac OS 8 was released in an effort to keep the Mac OS alive.
 It was very successful, exceeding Apple's sales expectations fourfold.
 1.2 million copies were sold in the first two weeks, growing to 3 million within six months.
 At Macworld Expo Boston 1997, booths selling Mac OS 8 sold out.

-At the keynote, Steve also announced a five year partnership with Microsoft including cross-licensing of patents, bundling Internet Explorer as the default browser on new Macs, an agreement that Microsoft would continue to develop and support Microsoft Office for the Mac for at least another five years, collaboration on Java, and Microsoft's investment of $150 million in stock of Apple which they could not sell for three years.
+At the keynote, he also announced a five year partnership with Microsoft including cross-licensing of patents, bundling Internet Explorer as the default browser on new Macs, an agreement that Microsoft would continue to develop and support Microsoft Office for the Mac for at least another five years, collaboration on Java, and Microsoft’s investment of $150 million in Apple stock, which they could not sell for three years.

 Microsoft and Apple first worked together in the 1970s when Microsoft licensed a version of BASIC to Apple, which modified it for the Apple II.
 In 1984, Apple and Microsoft joined in an effort to bring the first productivity and office applications to the original Macintosh.
 Microsoft shipped Mac versions of Word and MultiPlan (later Excel), becoming Apple's unique selling point for the Macintosh during its growth.